-Alaska ferry workers strike for sixth day contract talks break off
+Alaska ferry workers strike for 6th day contract talks break off

 Most of Alaska’s ferry-served communities, including Juneau, the capital, can be reached only by boat or plane and depend on the vessels for passenger travel and deliveries of groceries, seafood catches, vehicles and other items.
 The network also provided services to the ports of Bellingham, Washington, and Rupert, British Columbia.

 Union leaders said they called the strike after contract negotiations that have dragged on for three years reached deadlock.
-Talks resumed on Saturday under the guidance of a federal mediator, with both two sides largely adhering to a news blackout.
+Talks resumed on Saturday under the guidance of a federal mediator, with both sides largely adhering to a news blackout.

 Late on Monday, however, the Dunleavy administration said the mediator “has recessed talks until a later date” following more than 20 hours at the bargaining table, and that ferry operations “remain suspended.”